 Pay Attention to Tax Changes and Make Adjustments

 If the tax code was a static body of law, there’s more than a remote chance ordinary people would be able to master it.
 But that’s hardly the case.
-Every year the tax code includes updates, revisions, additions and deletions.
+Every year the tax code includes updates, revisions, additions, and deletions.

 And every decade or so, the code undergoes more significant changes.
 If you want to stabilize the impact of tax rules on your life, you should have at least a loose idea of what those changes are going to be.

 This is another excellent example of why you need to have a close relationship with a tax professional.
 As I mentioned, it’s that person’s job to keep abreast of changes taking place in the tax code.
-You should have a general idea what is happening with taxes, but you need to have a resident expert to turn to, and preferably one with intimate knowledge of your own personal tax situation.
+You should have a general idea of what is happening with taxes, but you need to have a resident expert to turn to, preferably one with intimate knowledge of your own personal tax situation.
 Then be prepared to make the suggested changes that professional recommends.

 Move Your Money to Tax-Favored Activities and Investments

 In an effort to control both economic policy and social behavior, Congress routinely adjusts the tax code to increase the chance of certain outcomes, while decreasing the likelihood of others.
-This is why certain financial activities are more tax favored than others.
+This is why certain financial activities are more tax-favored than others.

 Here are some examples of where the tax code favors certain activities over others, particularly in regard to investments:

-- Wages/W-2 source income is favored over self-employment and 1099 type income sources, since no self-employment tax (both sides of the FICA tax) is assessed against it, and the likelihood of an audit is much lower.
+- Wages/W-2 source income is favored over self-employment and 1099-type income sources, since no self-employment tax (both sides of the FICA tax) is assessed against it, and the likelihood of an audit is much lower.

 - Index funds are favored because they generate less in the way of both dividends and capital gains.

-- Tax-deferred retirement accounts are favored over other investment types, because they a) are generally tax deductible when taken, and b) don’t produce any immediate tax consequences in regard to investment income.
+- Tax-deferred retirement accounts are favored over other investment types because they a) are generally tax deductible when taken, and b) don’t produce any immediate tax consequences in regard to investment income.